Keparoo/casting-agency/README.md

 - General:

-  - Route for getting a specific actor.
+  - Returns the specific actor matching the provided id.
+  - Request arguments: id (ID of the actor)
   - Roles authorized : Casting Assistant, Casting Director, Executive Producer
+  - Required permission: `get:actors`
-  - Returns a 404 if actor is not found
+  - Returns a 404 if actor is not found in database

 - Sample: `curl http://127.0.0.1:5000/actors/1`